-Verizon announces Share Everything plans coming June 28 with shared talk, text and dataAlex Wagner - Deputy Managing Editor, News Desk
+Verizon announces Share Everything plans coming June 28 with shared talk, text and dataAlex Wagner - Editorial Director of News and Content

 Verizon has been talking about its upcoming data share plans since for quite a while now, but later this month, the plans will finally launch.
 This morning, Verizon announced its new Share Everything plans, which will debut on June 28 and will include unlimited voice minutes and messaging as well as a single bucket of data that can be shared between up to 10 devices.
 Mobile hotspot support is also included in the Share Everything plans for no extra charge.